seung-lab/osteoid/osteoid/formats/ostd/SPEC.md

 - Includes a format version number to enable smooth version upgrades
 - Has 128 bits for an object ID, tagging each object with a UUID4 by default but accepts uint64 ids (important for connectomics)
 - Incorporates a 4x4 transform matrix and tracks which state (voxel or physical) the vertices are in
-- Tracks which physical unit the vertices are in (options for common metric and imperial units)
+- Tracks which physical unit the vertices are in.
+- Tracks which orientation the coordinate frame is in.
 - Blocks individually guarded against file corruption by CRCs to enable extraction of remaining good data if one block is damaged
 - Supports representing edges as an edge list, parent pointers, or a path graph, saving space while retaining generality
-- Advisory fields to tell you the number of connected components and the graph structure
+- Advisory fields to tell you the number of connected components, path length, and the graph structure
 - (Single-Part) Attributes header is located at the end of the file to enable efficient appending of more vertex attributes on POSIX systems
-- Efficiently support both vertex and edge attributes
+- Efficiently support both vertex and edge attributes and tracks physical units.
 - Support optional octree spatial index
 - Concatenate multiple ostd files together to append vertices and edges together (inhibits adding more vertex attributes)